elizhahn/romcom/README.md

 To delete a cover, all a user needs to do is be in the saved covers section after clicking "View Saved Covers", and then double click on the cover they wish to delete.
 The cover should disappear from view.

 ![](https://media.giphy.com/media/1HWz2qho2fsvVk4I72/giphy.gif)

+---
+## Challenges

+* Figuring out how to manipulate CSS styling with JavaScript.
+* Figuring out how to target a DOM event upon double-click, and manipulating associated data.
+* GitHub.

+---
+## Wins

+* Collaborating well on our first Paired Project, and helping each other understand new and complex concepts.
+* Successfully applying correct CSS elements to create a beautiful display.
+* Learning how to apply new concepts with every iteration.
+* Practice debugging.

+---
+## Future Additions

+* Implement data validation and error handling into form (disable the Make My Book button until all fields are filled, provide error messages if data entered is incorrect).
+* When a user single-clicks a saved cover, create a Modal to view it larger
+* Allow users to drag-and-drop saved covers into whatever order they want them to appear